tremwil/DS3ConnectionInfo/README.md

 # DS3ConnectionInfo
 Simple console program showing active P2P connection information along ping and geolocation for Dark Souls III.
 In a game whose PvP is highly dependent on spacing and timing, knowing the latency between you and your opponent before the fight can be pretty useful.
+Also implements a simple in-game overlay (**windowed mode only**).

 ## [Download](https://github.com/tremwil/DS3ConnectionInfo/releases/download/V2.1/DS3ConnectionInfo-V2.1.zip)